IN PERSON: With Christian Knoop – Chief Design Officer For IWC Schaffhausen

 As a collection, the new Portugieser range really stands out, which was one of our first thoughts heading into Watches & Wonders this year.
 While other brands brought out single pieces, and many of these were high-complications, there were very few that looked at the collection as a whole with a consistent theme running through it.
 IWC did this from the 40mm Portugieser, all the way to the Portugieser Perpetual Calendars and then added in their very own high complication piece in the Eternal Calendar.
 It ticked a lot of boxes for a lot of people.
 Christian elaborates on this line of thinking and how he and IWC tackled the design codes of the Portugieser this year.

-“I have the pleasure to have a fantastic job, and I meet a lot of very passionate and very inspiring people, both my colleagues in Schaffhausen but also with many business partners with many customers.
+“I have the pleasure to have a fantastic job, and I meet a lot of very passionate and very inspiring people, both my colleagues in Schaffhausen but also with many business partners and customers.
 We have fantastic customers who really love mechanical watches and have an incredible passion for watchmaking which I still find very motivating, especially when you get compliments from these people who know more about watches than me!
-But if you ask me as a creative, then for me, the early part of the creation process is always the most exciting part, this is when you really create the essence of the product, the signature of that collection and this is really what I find the most creative and the most interesting in the design process.”
+But if you ask me as a creative, then for me, the early part of the creation process is always the most exciting part, this is when you really create the essence of the product, the signature of that collection and this is really what I find the most creative and the most interesting in the design process

 Again, as we’ve discovered time and time again, it is the people that make the job.
 When we spoke to Christian’s colleague, Markus Bühler, he said a similar thing, he enjoys the people and the connections he makes inside IWC as well as outside the business.
 Christian then talks about the motivation within his job and what inspires him to keep doing it, which is the people and the processes he manages to take a product from start to finish; “The challenge is basically keeping the momentum and taking other people along with your vision, inspiring them and motivating them to contribute in the same way as you would do it!”, I think this is something that we can all relate to, well as least I can!